Symptoms of BPD (borderline personality disorder) usually develop during the teenage years.

 Another reason for not diagnosing BPD in teens was to avoid labeling them with a severe illness that didn’t respond well to treatment.
 But as the treatment picture has changed, so has the aversion to diagnosis in adolescence.
 One large study called the McLean Study of Adult Development, which followed BPD patients for 12 years, found that 74 percent of participants had no active symptoms after 6 years, and only 6 percent relapsed in the following 6 years.

 The lead author of the study, Mary Zanarini, began to call borderline personality disorder a “good-prognosis diagnosis,” and those who are treated while they’re still teenagers have even more optimistic outcomes.

 Why early diagnosis is crucial

 If BPD is understood as a lack of emotional regulation skills, it’s crucial to get someone who develops symptoms into treatment as soon as possible, Dr. Aguirre says, “before patterns of maladaptive behavior have set in.”

-This is particularly important as young people are developing their identity and sense of self, which is made incredibly difficult for young people with BPD symptoms.
+This is particularly important as young people are developing their identity and sense of self, which is difficult for young people with BPD symptoms.
 “When your environment doesn’t reflect back what your experience is,” Dr. Aguirre says, “it’s hard to know who you are, what your values are.”